Which colleges and universities are the most influential in the world? And, in what do they excel?

 Brandeis University was founded in suburban Boston in 1948.
 Its founders intended to provide a top-rank research university that would be friendly to Jewish students and faculty—at a time when the American Ivy League schools all restricted the number of their Jewish students according to a strict quota system.

-The University of California, Irvine is a public research university in Irvine, California.
-UCI is one of the ten campuses of the University of California system, and offers 87 undergraduate degrees and 129 graduate and professional degrees, enrolling roughly 30,000 undergraduates and 6,000 graduate students as of Fall 2019.
-The university is classified as an R1 University, and had $436.6 million in research and development expenditures in 2018.
+The University of California, Irvine is a public land-grant research university in Irvine, California.
+One of the ten campuses of the University of California system, UCI offers 87 undergraduate degrees and 129 graduate and professional degrees, and roughly 30,000 undergraduates and 6,000 graduate students are enrolled at UCI as of Fall 2019.
+The university is classified among "R1: Doctoral Universities – Very high research activity", and had $436.6 million in research and development expenditures in 2018.
 UCI became a member of the Association of American Universities in 1996.
-The university is considered one of the "Public Ivies," meaning that it is a...
+The university...

 The University of Waterloo traces its roots back to the Waterloo College School, founded in 1914.